JessicaDJSilva/Portifolio2-project/README.md

 - The images were showing in the same place every time was necessary a shuffle function to make it randomly

 ## Validator Testing
+- No JavaScript issues were found after using JSHint JavaScript Validator and resolving any issues.

 - No HTML issues were found after using the W3C validator and resolving any issues.
 ![test image](readme_images/htmltest.jpg)

 -- No CSS issues were found after using Jigsaw validator and resolving any issues.
 ![test image](readme_images/csstest.jpg)

 - Accessibility checked on lighthouse.
 ![test image](readme_images/lighthouse.jpg)
 -